turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 ``timeout`` (Optional)
     The amount of time this instance should exist for.
 Once this amount of time has passed, the instance will be automatically removed from the scene if necessary, and recycled.

-    This parameter should be specified for the creation of short-lived effects, making use of an internal optimized data structure for handling large numbers of short-lived effects in conjunction with the updates of the manager.
+    This parameter should be specified for the creation of short-lived effects, the manager makes use of an internal optimized data structure for handling large numbers of short-lived effects in conjunction with the updates of the manager.

 .. index::
     pair: ParticleManager; destroyInstance